Sign Gene: Development

 Sign Gene: The First Deaf Superheroes was shot in Japan, the United States, and Italy.
 Originally starting out as a short film, it garnered a groundswell of interest which led Insolera to believe the film had a chance of a larger production and attracting a bigger audience.
 He rewrote the script into a feature-length film.
 Casting opportunities were advertised by of word of mouth.
 Insolera was especially interested in actors who were native signers fluent in sign language.
-The film is designed with a Quentin Tarantino and Robert Rodriguez's Grindhouse touché.

 Historical, cultural and linguistic references

 Sign Gene: The First Deaf Superheroes makes several coded references to deaf history, deaf culture, and sign language linguistics.
 Q.I.A. stands for QuinPar Intelligence Agency, and QuinPar refers to the five parameters, the phonological components in sign language linguistics that form signs: handshape, movement, location, orientation, and non-manual signals.
-Agent Tom Clerc shares the surname of a famous figure in deaf history, Laurent Clerc, a deaf educator who brought sign language to the U.S. And 1.8.8.0. is a reference to the Second International Congress on Deaf Education, which took place in Milan, Italy, in 1880.
-It was there that educators codified their recommendation to eliminate sign language from deaf education”.
+Agent Tom Clerc shares the surname of a famous figure in deaf history, Laurent Clerc, a deaf educator who brought sign language to the U.S., and 1.8.8.0. is a reference to the Second International Congress on Deaf Education, which took place in Milan, Italy, in 1880.
+It was there that educators codified their recommendation to eliminate sign language from deaf education.
 Figures such as Alexander Graham Bell and Jean Massieu are present in the film as well.

+The film's plot pays homage to James Bond and Grindhouse.